abhishekjaiscs18/Resume-Maker-App/README.md

   npm run dev

 ### Run the Express server only -
-  npm run server
+  npm run server OR npm start

 ### Run the React client only -
-  npm run client
+  npm run client Or npm start

 #### Server runs on http://localhost:4000 and client on http://localhost:3000